-In 2016, ATC has been involved in various planning efforts that address regional, inter-regional and Eastern Interconnection-wide needs that could impact our transmission system.
-ATC continues to monitor and gauge the impact of changing energy policy on Capitol Hill and at FERC and on regulatory rules, such as EPA’s proposed carbon dioxide emission rules under Sec.
-111(d) of the Clean Air Act (CAA).
+In 2019, ATC has been involved in various planning efforts that address regional, inter-regional and Eastern Interconnection-wide needs that could impact our transmission system.
+ATC continues to monitor and gauge the impact of changing energy policy on Capitol Hill and at FERC and on regulatory rules.
 To help anticipate future demands on the transmission grid of these changes, ATC undertakes internal analyses and participates in regional studies.

 Regional Transmission Assessments